SRON-Earth/Balsa/README.md

 Balsa can be installed directly from a cloned Git repository, as follows:

-	git submodule init
-	git submodule update
 	pip install .

+Installation of the balsa-python package using `pip` requires a C/C++ compiler, CMake (>=3.18), a Python interpreter, NumPy, and the Python development headers and static library (on Ubuntu the required package is called `python3-dev`).

 ## Examples

 ### Training and Classification with Default Settings

 The following example code demonstrates how the Balsa trainer and classifier are called from Python, using all default parameters:

 	import numpy as np
 	import balsa